wizenheimer/wizenheimer.dev/content/blog/opinionated-articulation.md

 ## Strong Opinions, Loosely Held

-Here's what most founders don't realize: the key isn't to have the right opinions — it's to have opinions at all.
+Here's what most founders don't realize: the key isn't to have the right opinions—it's to have opinions at all.

 Category-level gripes are cheap: "Payments are slow."
 "Hiring is broken."
 These are impossible to dispute but equally impossible to act on.